The Maternal and Child Health (MCH) Program provides public health education in:

-- Recognize the different strengths, needs, values and practices of diverse cultural, racial, ethnic, and socioeconomic groups and determine how these factors affect health status, health behaviors, and programs.
+- Determine how different strengths, needs, values and practices of diverse cultural, racial, ethnic and socioeconomic groups affect health status, health behaviors and program design.

-- Evaluate and use theories and principles of individual and family growth and development from an intergenerational and lifespan perspective.
+- Evaluate theories and principles of individual and family growth and development from an intergenerational and lifespan perspective.

-- Describe and implement evidence-based methods and effect the translation of evidence-based research methods into programming and practice.
+- Evaluate evidence-based methods that contribute to the translation of research into programming and practice.

-- Apply ethical conduct in practice, program management, research, and data collection and storage, along with cultural competence within diverse MCH settings.
+- Recognize principles of ethical conduct in program management, research and data collection and storage.

 Degree Program Requirements